 Being an emotionally driven investor will cause you to buy what is most valued (and therefore most expensive) driven by greed.
 Fear will cause you to shun what is undervalued (and cheaper).
 That means you “buy high and sell low”.
 Being a Hulk Investor will quickly smash your portfolio.
 To avoid being a Hulk, let’s spend a few minutes looking at what can act like gamma radiation to prime you for bad investor behavior.

 Your risk capacity is how well you can financially absorb a loss.
 When an investment loss would land you in the street with nothing but torn purple jean-shorts (who wears those besides Hulk anyway), then fear will be heightened.
 You need your money to be there for you when you need it.
 If you would be forced to sell investments, even at a stock market low, because you need that money to live on – then you have limited risk capacity.

 That makes a few factors become like gamma radiation for your risk capacity:

 - A short and rigid time horizon until you need to draw on your investments

 - Limited investments where a loss will impact your lifestyle

 - Limited earning capacity to recoup losses

-Gamma radiation for your risk tolerance and impulse control.
+Gamma radiation for your investor discipline and impulse control.

-Risk tolerance can be affected by general personality traits and other biases.
+Risk tolerance, investor discipline, and impulse control can be affected by general personality traits and other biases.
 There is not much to be done about those aspects.
 However, there are some things that can make us more prone to poor risk tolerance or impulsive investment decisions:

 - Lack of experience.
 The first time you see your portfolio drop 30%, it seems like the end of the world.
 When you have seen that happen multiple times and recover, you realize that it is not.